Fateh (2025 film): Critical reception

 Devesh Sharma of Filmfare gave 2.5/5 stars and wrote, "the film boasts of several slick action scenes but lacks an even pace."
-Jagadish Angadi of Deccan Herald gave 2.5/5 stars and praised Sood's performance in the action sequences, but criticized its excessive violence and lack of originality in plot and screenplay.
+Jagadish Angadi of Deccan Herald gave 2.5/5 stars and praised Sood's performance in the action sequences but criticized its excessive violence and lack of originality in plot and screenplay.
 Saibal Chatterjee of NDTV gave 2.5/5 stars and wrote, "Fateh is marked by dizzying momentum if not sustained clarity.
 Sonu Sood delivers a no-frills lead performance that is perfectly in sync with the spirit and substance of the film."

 Mayur Sanap of Rediff gave 2/5 stars and wrote, "Dark, disturbing, and full of gore; Fateh is gung-ho in its efforts to make this stylised action yarn as brutal as possible."
 Shubhra Gupta of The Indian Express gave 2/5 stars and wrote, "Your tipping point depends upon how much sickening, relentless violence you can handle: clearly, the action choreographers have had a lot of fun, and you go along up until a point.
 After that, it all becomes an empty, exhausting blur."
 Shubham Kulkarni of OTTplay gave 2/5 stars and wrote, "Fateh has very little to offer for redemption in a runtime that is crisp but filled with a lot of things that aspire to be John Wick-styled drama but can only manage a weak replica of Animal, which is such a sad trajectory for any film."

 Anuj Kumar of The Hindu wrote "Bollywood begins 2025 with a bloody nose as Sonu Sood goes hammer and tongs to create a space for himself on the high table."
 Rishabh Suri of Hindustan Times wrote "While Fateh does not go out of its way to subvert the action genre, the film’s international treatment — especially in the action sequences — is definitely bound to impress people."
-Rahul Desai of The Hollywood Reporter India wrote "Sonu Sood's directorial debut is dotted with inspired action sequences and clumsy writing."
+Rahul Desai of The Hollywood Reporter India wrote, "Sonu Sood's directorial debut is dotted with inspired action sequences and clumsy writing."

 Box office

-Fateh concluded its theatrical run with worldwide gross estimated to be ₹18.50 crore.
+According to Bollywood Hungama, Fateh concluded its theatrical run with a worldwide gross of ₹18.50 crore.
+While ABP News and ET Now reported that the collection was ₹30.70 crore.